 - The July 1, 2022 – June 30, 2024, is the first re-establishment period required to use the new tool.

-- Re-establishment periods end on June 30th.
+- The last date for completing courses in the re-establishment period is June 30th.
 Reporting and uploading must be complete by July 31st.

 - For automatic extensions, the reporting deadline is the same as the extension deadline (September 15th and December 31st)